 Dad got twenty cents a day plus some clothing, his boots, and a package of tobacco and papers once a week.
 He also got one dollar a day for the work of four horses.
-He worked there most of the summer, and during this time he had filed on a homestead across Cowan lake, about three and one half miles from town around by road. we built a log house there and moved that fall.
-The men worked at anything they could find that winter.
-Cliff went fishing on Dore lake and dad freighted fish.
+He worked there most of the summer, and during this time he had filed on a homestead across Cowan lake, about three and one-half miles from town around by road. we built a log house there and moved that fall.

 That first winter was hard on our stock.
 Horses that came from the prairie would get swamp fever from grazing in the swamps, so we lost some horses.
 Also, one of our cows got caught in a snare that was meant for a coyote.
 She was lost for ten days before we found her.
 We doctored her diligently, but her foot finally fell off where the wire had cut in.
 The foot had probably frozen from the lack of circulation, therefore she had to be destroyed.